 On successful completion of the morning session, delegates can then progress on to the practical elements of training.

 This course is designed to make operatives fully conversant in the operation of the Gotcha CRD Rescue Kit and its various modes of use.

 - Enable operatives to use the rescue kit to rescue an unconscious casualty, or evacuate themselves from a tower crane or similar structure.

 - This training is intended for operatives who are already conversant in the use of their personal fall protection equipment.

-- During training delegates will be expected to carry out activities at height.
-This will provide an insight into the delegates’ ability to operate in such conditions.
+- During training, delegates will be expected to carry out activities at height.
+This will provide insight into the delegates’ ability to operate in such conditions.
 This is only an indication of their capability, as it is not possible to recreate exact working environments.